Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Pastiche.md

 "It's available for the staff to use as well, most find it to be a nice benefit," The lion said as they walked together.
 He led Robert through a series of rooms and corridors, each more opulently furnished than the next.

+While they walked, Robert attempted a mental map of the vast estate.
+The building centred around a grand entry hall, with two wings on either side.
+On one side lay the dining room, library and drawing room.
+On the other side were rooms displaying the family Morganstein's vast collection of artworks.</br>
+Each wing of the building connected to the basement via several smaller stairways, all hidden away behind colonnades and inconspicuous doors.</br>
+The second floor, in turn, was only accessible via a central grand staircase and one passageway for servants.
+It housed bedrooms and guest rooms, as well as Maximilian's offices.

 The gym was the most austere room in the mansion, filled only with weights and workout machines.
-Half the walls were covered in mirrors, making the room appear much larger than it really was.
+The far wall was covered in mirrors, making the room appear much larger than it really was.

 ### PT Sex Scene </br>
 "I'll show you what strength looks like," Sebastian said,